 The clinical psychology internship is a one-year, full-time (12 months) program, conducted by the Section of Psychology in the Department of Psychiatry at Louisiana State University Health Sciences Center School of Medicine.
-Interns apply for and are accepted into one of three tracks they complete during the training year: Adult, Child/Adult, or Infant/Child.
-Each psychology intern has a half day a week available in which to gain additional training in a "subspecialty" area such as work with trauma, school based consultation, neuropsychology with HIV populations, bariatric evaluations and burn survivors.
+Interns apply for and are accepted into one of three tracks they complete during the training year: Adult (2 interns), Infant/Child (2 interns), or Pediatric (1 intern).
+Each psychology intern has a half day a week available in which to gain additional training in a "subspecialty" area such as work with trauma, school based consultation, neuropsychology with HIV populations, bariatric evaluations, and burn survivors.